Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/PowerShell-ExecutionPolicy.md

 ---

 {{< hint type=Important >}}
-Since PowerShell scripts released as part of the ALZ pattern are not digitally signed they might require you to _**temporarily**_ change the execution policy if not already set to _**Unrestricted**_.
-Before running the script, check the execution policy settings using this command:
+To run PowerShell scripts provided in the ALZ pattern, you may need to _**temporarily**_ change the execution policy if it is not set to _**Unrestricted**_.
+Verify the current execution policy by executing the following command:

 ```PowerShell
 Get-ExecutionPolicy
 ```

-If the result is everything but _**Unrestricted**_, run the following command to change it to **Unrestricted**
+If the current execution policy is not set to _**Unrestricted**_, execute the following command to change it to **Unrestricted**:

 ```PowerShell
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted
 ```

-At this point, you should be able to run your scripts with no issues.
-After you finished, you can set the execution policy back to what it was if you like to do so.
+After running your scripts, you may revert the execution policy to its original setting if desired.

 {{< /hint >}}